oligamiq/nickname/README.md

 - api-level 24: `error: "API level 25 or higher is required"`
 - api-level 30: `Android SDK built for x86_64`
 - api-level 33: `sdk_gphone_x86_64`

+# cargo miri is not support yet
+cargo miri is not support yet